Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/scenarios/Ingestion.md

 TBLPROPERTIES(partitionKeyPath = '/groupId', autoScaleMaxThroughput = '4000', indexingPolicy = 'AllProperties', defaultTtlInSeconds = '-1');
 ```

-Sample02: How to create a new container with minimal indexing policy (index only required system properties) in Spark
+*Sample 02: How to create a new container with minimal indexing policy (index only required system properties) in Spark*
 ```
 %sql
 CREATE TABLE IF NOT EXISTS cosmosCatalog.SampleDatabase.GreenTaxiRecords